SandeepIB/smbc_reporting_direct_sql/README.md

-# Prompts to Insights Application
+# Counterparty Risk Assistant Application

 A full-stack application that converts natural language prompts into actionable insights by generating SQL queries and executing them against a MySQL database.
 Available as both CLI and web interface.